Quantum-Accelerators/quacc/docs/src/install/codes.md

 As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/orca.html), to use ORCA in parallel mode, you will need to define an environment variable named `ASE_ORCA_COMMAND`.
 It should be of the form `ASE_ORCA_COMMAND="/path/to/my/orca orca.inp > orca.out"`.

+## Psi4

+Psi4 is especially useful for constructing and testing out new functionals, like DeepMind's DM21.

+If you plan to use [Psi4](https://github.com/psi4/psi4) with QuAcc, you will need to install it prior to use.
+This can be done via `conda install -c psi4 psi4`.

 ## xTB

 xTB is especially useful for semi-empirical tight-binding calculations based on the GFN-xTB method.